OBI-Ron/chatterbox-tts-ui/lite/README.md

 Lightweight Gradio interfaces for **Chatterbox-TTS**, ranging from a simple “Lite” interface to more advanced narrator and studio workflows.
 This repository currently focuses on the **Lite edition**, designed to be clean, minimal, and easy for new users.

+Developed with the help and guidance of my faithful assistant Ava - My Automated Virtual Assistant!

 ---

 ## 📌 Overview